 Let me explain:

-With a custom church app, the usefulness of your members’ smartphones becomes an asset to member interaction rather than a hindrance.
+With a church app, the usefulness of your members’ smartphones becomes an asset to member interaction rather than a hindrance.

 Don’t believe it?

 Check out these six ways that church apps increase your church’s connection as a community.

 1. Your church app enables members to listen, watch, and take notes during sermons

 Your church app lets you upload the video, audio, and interactive sermon note outline directly to your app.

 This is really important for several reasons.

 First, it means that those who missed church on Sunday don’t have to rummage around YouTube, their podcast app, or the church’s Facebook page to find the latest sermon.

 They can simply open the app and navigate directly to the most recent sermon audio, video, and notes.